OpenADP/openadp/README.md

 group.
 This splitting attack is worse for other systems, but isn't too bad for OpenADP.

+When a compromised node returns invalid points rather than `s[i]*B`,  then all subsets of `T` responses should be checked to see if they result in a valid solution.
+Reporting bad nodes needs to be supported, and is TBD.

 ### Language choice for OpenADP server

+adsfisdf

 OpenADP will be designed to be compatible with running in Confidential VMs (CVMs), which can be remotely verified to be running trustworthy binaries, at